NÄHER — CONCEPT 2024

 A seed awaiting to sprout

-Although it was "simply" a degree project, we learned more in a couple months than we would have in an entire year due to how intense this was.
+The näher project became the highest-rated project in the master's program, and we were strongly encouraged to develop it further.
+Although it was "simply" a school project, we learned more in a couple months than we would have in an entire year due to how intense this was.

 näher logos